 I know I’ve written a bit about Hong Kong, but I haven’t written anything about my time in Tokyo, Japan.
 It’s been 2 months since I got back from the biggest city in Japan (and the world).
 I still don’t know how to describe my experience in Tokyo, but I wanna tell you about my experience with Tokyo Greeters.

 Let’s start with the honest truth.
 My start in Tokyo wasn’t the best.
 I got into Haneda Airport in the evening, my phone battery had died (bad move on my part), I was tired, and I got lost taking the subway (Tokyo’s subway/transit system is huge and pretty confusing).
 During my trip it was cold and rainy which put a damper (haha) on a few things I wanted to do.
-Despite the less than ideal start I did find my hotel in Asakusa, and the next morning I went on a tour with Tokyo Greeters.
+Despite the less than ideal start I did find my hotel.
+The next morning I went on a tour with Tokyo Greeters.

 Tokyo Greeters is part of The Global Greeter Network.
 These programs allows you to connect with a local in various cities around the world.
 If you’re traveling to a city listed on the Global Greeter Network you fill out information about when you’ll be in that city, and what types of subjects interest you.
 Then (depending upon availability) you’ll be matched with a local who will take you on a local tour of the city you’re visiting.
 It’s a free and unique way to connect with the local community and to learn about a new destination.

 After filling out the contact form I was matched with a lovely lady named Noriko.
 I said I was interested in culture and art, and Noriko met me at my hotel on my first morning in Tokyo.
-While I only expected a short tour of maybe an hour or so, we spent the afternoon exploring several sites in Tokyo.
+While I only expected a short tour of maybe an hour or two, we spent the afternoon exploring several places in Tokyo.
 Here is just some of what we saw.

 Asakusa Culture Tourist Information Center